sparkling-graph/sparkling-graph/README.md

 # Versioning

-Since commit `9249c16` project is using git versioning (for example 0.3.0+10-4f489199).
-All artifacts from now one will be published to maven central, so there is no need to use snapshot versions that are not reproducible.
+Since commit `3246714` project is using git versioning (for example `0.0.7+140-32467140` or `0.0.7+140-32467140+20190402-2057-SNAPSHOT`).
+All artifacts from now one will be published to snapshot without version overriding.
+New approach will also add abbility to reproduce each version.
+Release versions will use normal tag based approach.

 # Dependencies

-Since commit `9249c16` you can get artifacts for any master branch commits using `git describe` command.
+Since commit `3246714` you can get artifacts for any master branch commits using `git describe` command.

 ## Snapshot
 ```